 How can the livelock shown in Figure 6.11 be avoided?

-This is left as an exercise to the reader.
 Figure 6.10 provides some good hints.
 In many cases, livelocks are a hint that you should revisit your locking design.
 Or visit it in the first place if your locking design "just grew".